Best Mobile Workstation Laptops

 • A dedicated GPU is part of the value equation in this category, but cooling and sustained performance matter just as much as the chip name on the spec sheet.

-• Screen size changes the entire feel of a laptop, so use 15.5" and larger displays as a starting point and then compare keyboard layout, thermals, and portability.
+• Screen size changes the entire feel of a laptop, so use 15.5" and larger displays as a starting point and then compare panel quality, thermals, and desk footprint.

 Our Top Picks